daveherrald/scansio-sonar-splunk/README.md

 # scansio-sonar-splunk

 ## download.py
 download.py downloads the files associated with a particular study available at https://scans.io.
-The script uses Python multiprocessing to parallelize the task.
+This project currently focuses on the "SSL Certificates" (sonar.ssl) and "HTTPS (TCP/443)" (sonar.https) studies, however download.py can be used to download any of the available studies.

 Summary of options: